How to Peacefully Coexist

 These past few years, many of us have been challenged and stretched in ways that we’ve never experienced before.

-The threats of illness and death announced daily in the mainstream media are making many of us more aware of the frailty of being human.
-These threats can activate our fight, flight or freeze response – a natural response designed to help us face a physical threat, but one that doesn’t seem to serve us as we navigate these particular threats to our health.
-You might have noticed this within your own circle of friends and family.
-While in fight or flight, arguments arise, sides are taken, and some people are ostracized for not seeing the world a particular way.
+The threats of illness, death, and war announced daily in the mainstream media are making many of us more aware of the frailty of being human.
+These threats can activate our fight-flight-or-freeze response – a natural physiological response triggered when we face a physical threat, but one that doesn’t serve us well if activated by an imagined threat.
+And when activated chronically, the result can be detrimental to both our mental and physical wellbeing.

-I aim instead to recognize our common humanity: so I aim to see “one of us”, or “some of us,” instead of “us” and “them”.
+I’ve even been trying is to eliminate the word “they” from my vocabulary and mind.
+I aim instead to recognize our common humanity rather than taking a side.
+I aim to see “one of us”, or “some of us,” instead of “they” and “them”.
 That’s because overall, I believe we all want the same thing: peace, freedom, safety, love, and health.
 And I know that if we are divided, there will never be any of those.

-The practice of remembering our common humanity does not involve giving up your beliefs, pretending you feel differently than you do, or caving to a different opinion.
 Instead, it involves broadening your understanding in order to see how some of us might have a different reality, all the while being kind – and not giving up your own convictions.

 I also practice sincerely saying, “You might be right.”
 Or, “I can see how you might think that way.”
 Or, “Tell me more about why you think that.”
 It’s this shift in mindset that can encourage connection.
 And when we feel more connected – even if we think differently – we can come to some common understanding.
 I hope you join me in this practice.
 It’s simple but maybe not so easy!